hickeyma/granite-io-examples/rag_example.md

     print(f"{choice.text}\n")
 ```

-The model to my horror output the following:
+The output to my horror is as follows:

 ```shell
 As of my knowledge up to April 2023, the most successful hurling team over the past decade (2011-2021) has been Kilkenny.
 They have won seven All-Ireland Senior Hurling Championships during this period: in 2014, 2015, 2016, 2019, 2020, and two consecutive titles in 2021.